 - You must identify and control the food safety hazards associated with egg production.
 Some record keeping is also required.

 - We have developed an educational pamphlet Producing safe eggs at home to help you understand how to produce safe eggs and meet your legal obligations.

-- You need only notify us if you want an egg stamp code (follow the 'apply for a Poultry PIC here' link).
+- You need only notify us if you want an egg stamp code (Apply for a Poultry PIC).

 Producers with 50 or more egg producing birds

-- You must have and follow a DEDJTR approved food safety management statement OR be part of an approved industry or commercial quality assurance (QA) program.
+- You must have and follow an approved food safety management statement from the department OR be part of an approved industry or commercial quality assurance (QA) program.

 - We have produced a resource document Food safety for egg producers that includes guidance material for safe egg production, a food safety management statement template (plus a worked example) and templates for record keeping.

 - You are required to notify us with your business details by applying for a Poultry PIC.